By Carla Oates

 When it comes to dessert, Carla’s go-to is a tasting platter with dark chocolate, berries, nuts and herbs—it’s beautiful, healthy and caters to varying tastes.
 Fresh fruit with simple Greek yogurt or a sprinkling of homemade granola is also a good option.

 Take A Break

 Robertson says constant grazing means your digestive system never has time to rest and do its job properly.
 “Your body has a recurring pattern called the migrating motility complex (MMC) that moves food through your digestive tract, removing the build-up of undigested food and eating interrupts this process,” she says.

 “Eating also brings with it a plethora of ‘information’ for your digestive system to contend with, there’s potential allergens, toxins and compounds for the body to digest, react to or absorb.
 Each of these things takes energy, therefore allowing your body to rest between meals helps to improve the digestive process.
 A constant ongoing barrage of ‘information’ and potential dietary triggers means our digestive system is working all the time, sometimes overtime.”

 When you constantly interrupt the MMC and hinder it from forming a regular rhythm, it can’t remove undigested food from your system.
 That can mean having undigested food sitting in your body, breaking down, increasing your toxic load and creating an imbalance in your gut microbes.

-Robertson recommends sticking to one or two snacks a day.
+Robertson recommends smart snacking by sticking to one or two healthy snacks a day.
 “Generally speaking, leaving a gap of about 1.5 hours between meals and snacks is a good guideline to follow to keep your MMC running properly,” she says.